 Make sure this new loan is separate from your current home loan so that you can easily record the interest each year for tax purposes.
 You can do this either with your bank or by getting a mortgage broker to help you set it up correctly.

+You then send this cash to your low cost brokerage account, and buy your chosen shares.
 Using home equity to buy shares (compared to other options) has a few benefits.

 You have much more control, with basically zero chance of a margin call.
 The interest rates are much cheaper.
 And you don’t need an existing share portfolio to get started.